kamccall/nim-endpoint-samples/README.md

 ## client setup instructions
 summarily, the steps required to install and setup the required environment to run this locally are:
 1. install anaconda3
-2. clone this repo (or download the three required files: the .ipynb notebook, .py key file, and .txt environment file)
+2. clone this repo (or download the files manually)
 3. create an environment with the necessary packages
 4. obtain an nvidia NGC API key